iknowjason/PurpleCloud/README.md

 # Updates

-## 9/1/22:  Updated Sentinel Lab for Active Directory Build + Ship Sysmon and Security Logs into Sentinel!
+## 9/1/22:  Removed local-exec and ansible!
+Customizable files!
+Upgraded Sysmon and Velociraptor!
 Removed local-exec and ansible dependencies.
 All post configuration management is done with user-data and bash/powershell.
 Changed all files in range (winlogbeat, sysmon, sysmon-config) to be self-contained for upload to/from a storage container Upgraded Sysmon to v14 and Sysmon-Config